Accessibility Tools

 Theory of Literary Translation

 This course aims at the acquisition of advanced, theory-based scientific insights in literary translation.
 This course aims at students interested in the methods and concepts of literary translation.
+Students with a bachelor degree may take this course.
+Knowledge of Dutch is not required

 About the course